 FiF has a specific funding line to promote IANUS projects.

-The IANUS prize is awarded for outstanding qualification works from all faculties of TU Darmstadt.
+The IANUS award honours outstanding academic works from all faculties of TU Darmstadt.

 Partners and institutes